jozanza/turbo-docs/docs/quick-start.md

 Ready to level up your skills?

-Dive deeper into exciting techniques like:

-- Drawing shapes
-- Animating sprites ‍♀️
-- Handling gamepad input ️
-- Implementing game settings ⚙️
-- Modeling game states
-- Unlocking Web3 integration
-- Explore the possibilities through interactive demos:
+Dive deeper into exciting techniques and Explore the possibilities through interactive demos:

 #### [Check out the different game demos Section &rarr;](/examples)